mohdarya/gongfu-diary/README.md

 - color coded tea types

 # Attribution
-Sound effects obtained from https://www.zapsplat.com
+<a href=”https://www.zapsplat.com”>Sound effects and music obtained from zapsplat.com</a>

 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>